STOCKS NEWS EUROPE-UK small caps up 0.3 pct at midday

-The FTSE Small Caps index is up 0.3 percent approaching midday, underperforming much stronger gains by the blue chips and the mid caps , ahead 0.9 percent and 0.7 percent respectively.
+The FTSE Small Cap index gains 0.3 percent by midday, underperforming bigger advances by the blue chips and the mid caps , up 1.3 percent and 1.2 percent respectively.

-Petroceltic jumps nearly 13 percent as the Irish oil and gas firm says it is in talks about selling a further stake in its Algerian gas field to oil majors, according to the company's chief executive Brian O'Cathain in an interview, following an upbeat operational update on the field and news of a new finance facility with Macquarie Bank.
+Umeco gains 4.7 percent as the composite materials producer posts reassuring first-half results, which are slightly ahead of estimates for Investec Securities, prompting the broker to upgrade its rating for the company to "buy" from "hold".

-"Shareholders should be heartened by the results which should go some way to reinstating market confidence in the project.
-The debt package speaks for itself and we would only note that any lending institution is unlikely to make funds available without a serious process of due diligence," says Davy Research in a note repeating its "outperform" rating on Petroeltic.
+"Confirmation of full year guidance and a positive tone in terms of the group's medium-term growth prospects are reassuring," Investec says in a note.
+[ID:nPRr7E963a}

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net